linode/docs/docs/guides/development/javascript/getting-started-with-svelte/index.md

 ### Example Svelte Application

-The base template set up with the installation above gives only a sparse demonstration of Svelte, without routing and interactive features.

-To help better understand Svelte and the SvelteKit features, the following series of steps walks you through creating a basic interactive frontend.
+The base template set up with the installation above gives only a sparse demonstration of Svelte, without showing your routing and interactive features.
+So to help better understand Svelte and the SvelteKit features, the following series of steps walks you through creating a basic interactive frontend.

 The example creates a to-do list, adding a new route and a link to it from the main page.
 The new route includes a script to load the initial to-do list and demonstrates features like dynamic rendering and two-way data binding.